SPIRITS IN THE MACHINE: HOW DISNEY'S KIZAZI MOTO TIES IN THE SACRED AND MODERN TO REACH AN AFRICAN ANIMATION STORYTELLING VOICE

 Use Symbolism Intentionally

 In African storytelling, symbols are never just decorative.
-A goat, a mountain, a bead—they carry stories.
+A goat, a mountain, a bead or even a certain type of tree, all carry stories.
 Animation gives you power to animate these meanings visually.
 Use it.

 Reject the Binary of “Traditional vs. Modern”